 To calculate a consistent $ \hil $-gradient flow, it is mandatory to clarify the role of independence between the degrees of freedom of the underlying system.
 We quantify the independence of the surface for tangential tensor fields by various gauges of surface independence.
 In order to do that, we introduce a variety of deformation derivatives, which can be seen as local variations of tensor fields \wrt\ the surface.
 A gauge of surface independence is fulfilled if and only if the associated deformation derivative vanishes.

 We treat scalar fields in subsection \ref{scalar_fields}.
 Even if the proceeding here seems a bit superfluous, it gives us the opportunity to introduce basic concepts and to create an awareness of emerging problems in the course of surface variations.
-In subsection \ref{sec:vector_fields} we take a closer look at this for tangential vector fields.
-Afterwards we give a short summary of the results for tangential 2-tensor fields in subsection \ref{sec:tangential_tensor_fields}.
+In subsection \ref{sec:vector_fields}, we take a closer look at this for tangential vector fields.
+Afterwards, we give a short summary of the results for tangential 2-tensor fields in subsection \ref{sec:tangential_tensor_fields}.
 Generalizations to tangential n-tensor fields can be done along the same lines.

-In each subsection we discuss consequences for energy variations, resulting $ \hil $-gradients and their flows.
-Differentiating energies, which depend on tensor fields, by the underlying spatial space could bear some uncertainties.
-Physical systems are often only defined on a current given space, possibly also on a moving space if the system is time dependent.
-However, in many energy techniques more information about the behavior of energy variation are essential.
-To calculate global gradients or total differentials of energies, we have to vary the energy in space arbitrarily and instantaneously, though we do not know how the energy act in a small vicinity of the underlying space, since this is not a part of the prescribed physical system.
-As we see in each subsection, all uncertainties, which arise by arbitrary spatial variations, can be determined by the gauges of surfaces independence.
+In each subsection, we discuss consequences for energy variations, the resulting $ \hil $-gradients, and their flows.
+Differentiating energies that depend on tensor fields by the underlying spatial space could bear some uncertainties.
+Physical systems are often only defined on a currently given space, possibly also on a moving space if the system is time-dependent.
+However, in many energy techniques, more information about the behavior of energy variation is essential.
+To calculate global gradients or total differentials of energies, we have to vary the energy in space arbitrarily and instantaneously, though we do not know how the energy acts in a small vicinity of the underlying space, since this is not a part of the prescribed physical system.
+As we see in each subsection, all uncertainties that arise from arbitrary spatial variations can be determined by the gauges of surface independence.